apehex/beta-moodule/GAMIFICATION.md

 > Climbing is demanding, let's make it more fun with game mechanics!

-See:
+See p91:
-- Maximum Climbing p21
+- p21 for the self-assessment
+- p91 for the technical clues

 <!---------------------------------------------------------------------------->
 # Table of Contents